 Are You Traveling by Car?

 Traveling by car may be the simplest way to travel by pet, especially if you take your own car.
 You will need to see if your pet needs vaccinations at your travel destination.
 Check ahead to see if your lodgings or rental car company allows for pets.
 Often you just need to pay a small fee for bringing along your fluffy friend.

 On the trip, remember to stop to walk your dog.
 Pack pet food and clean water for long trips.
 Dogs often enjoy having the window down during a drive.
 Bring anxiety medication from your vet if your pet gets jittery in the car.
+There are a wide variety of options in today’s market if you are out looking for something to calm your dog’s nerves.
+Karma Pets have a very good hemp-infused calming treats you might want to try.
 Make sure that your pet can safely sit with the kids in the back.
 You might want to have smaller pets in a carrier if you think they will run around the vehicle during travel.

 If you travel by bus and plan to vacation with dogs, contact the busline ahead of time.
 Ask about pet requirements.
 There may be a weight limit or you may need to bring a carrier.
 Some buslines may allow only service pets and emotional support pets.
 You will need to have proper paperwork.
 Regardless of how you travel with your pet, you should bring registration information and their vaccination papers.

 Traveling by plane has its own set of regulations and concerns.
 Most airports have a special screening process specific to animals.
 You will need to contact your airline first and discuss what requirements pertain to your animal friend.
 Rules change with each airline.
 Some airlines require pets to travel in cargo, which can cause anxiety and severe illness for pets.
 The airline may restrict pets to verified service pets.
 Additional pet fees on an airline may run into hundreds of dollars.
 Make your reservation in advance.